Uniqueness in Haken's Theorem: Return to the graphic

+Note again that by Lemma \ref{lemma:redundant} the border edge alignment is congruent to that given by the algorithm applied in the adjacent regions, if those adjacent regions correspond to a weak alignment.

-It follows from Proposition \ref{prop:edgesoltn} that the lowest border edge (i. e. minimal $s$) on the lowest border arc in $C$ generates the solution $E_0$ and the highest border edge on the highest border arc of $C$ generates the solution $E_1$.
-If we can show that the weak solutions given by successive border edges in $C$ always generate congruent solutions, then we will have shown that the solutions $E_0$ and $E_1$ are congruent, as required.
-So we examine how passing through a vertex of the graphic that lies on a border arc affects the weak solutions given by the incident edges.
+It follows that the lowest border edge (i. e. minimal $s$) on the lowest border arc in $C$ has border edge alignment congruent to $E_0$ and the highest border edge on the highest border arc of $C$ has border edge alignment congruent to $E_1$.
+If we can show that the border edge alignments given by successive border edges in $C$ are always congruent, then we will have shown that the solutions $E_0$ and $E_1$ are congruent, as required.
+So we examine how passing through a vertex of the graphic that lies on a border arc affects the border edge alignments of the incident edges.
 We will show the following, from which Theorem \ref{thm:main} then follows.

-\begin{prop} At any vertex in a border arc, the weak solutions given by the incident border edges converge. \end{prop}
+\begin{prop} At any vertex in a border arc, the border edge alignments given by the incident border edges are congruent. \end{prop}

 \begin{proof} There is an important feature distinguishing between the two diagonals in a labeling diagram around a vertex in $\Gamma$.
 Put $T$ in the position determined by the vertex of $\Gamma$, so that $E = E_s$ and $T = T_t$ are tangent at two points $\rho = \rho_{\pm}$.
 We assume that $\rho_{\pm}$ lie on the same component $\Ebar$ of $E$; if they lie on different components of $E$ the proof is easier.